-Livestream Studio includes the ability to bring a GoPro Hero 3 and 4 as a remote camera source via the GoPro camera's built-in WiFi hotspot.
+Livestream Studio includes the ability to bring a GoPro Hero 4 as a remote camera source via the GoPro camera's built-in WiFi hotspot.

 GoPro Hero 4 Black will have lower latency (less than 1 second) than GoPro Hero 3 (1-2 seconds).